tommccracken/PlanetaryGears/README.md

 - /dist/PlanetaryGearModel.ES5.min.js -
   This is a transpiled (ES5), and minified, version of the above mentioned library.

-- /index.html - This is a simple demonstration that animates a modeled planetary gear using a canvas HTML5 element.
+The project demonstration/documentation web page is located within the repository /docs/ folder.
+In this demonstration, a planetary gear train is modeled and animated using an HTML5 canvas element.

 ## Usage